How to Bake in Success: Kickstart Your Company & Give Others a Second Chance

 With unique names like Sweet Basil Key Lime Pie, Chili Roasted Sweet Potato and Goat Cheese Quiche, Heirloom Tomato Tart and Blue Cheese Praline Pear Pie, Broussard began branding her pies and quiches trying to connect with grocery stores, coffee shops and other vendors who might be interested in her baked goods.

 At the same time, she started selling her baked goods at various street fairs.
-That’s when, Broussard says, local coffee shops began asking if they could carry her baked goods with the stipulation she would make something exclusive for their stores.
-She now sells at Chicago’s downtown Daley Plaza Farmers Market and at Build Coffee in Chicago’s Woodlawn neighborhood.
+That’s when local coffee shops began asking if they could carry her baked goods.
+The shops all had one stipulation, however.
+They wanted something exclusive for their stores.
+She now sells at Chicago’s downtown Daley Plaza Farmers Market.
+In addition she sells at Build Coffee in Chicago’s Woodlawn neighborhood.

-“Partnerships come in many different forms and can come about in various ways,” says Broussard who currently sells her baked goods through catering orders, pre-orders and pick-ups instead of a traditional bakery storefront.
+“Partnerships come in many different forms.
+They can come about in various ways,” says Broussard.
+Broussard exemplifies this in the variety of ways she sells her pies.
+For example, she sells her baked goods through catering orders, pre-orders and pick-ups instead of a traditional bakery storefront.

 Her advice to other business owners, “The best way to learn is to be in the moment, Broussard says.
 “And don’t tell others what you’ve got planned until it’s solid.
 Keep your good news close to the vest until everything is nearly done.”